Sri Lanka elects Ranil Wickremesinghe as the new president

 Another candidate, Marxist leader Anura Dissanayake received just three votes, reported the Associated Press.

 “I thank parliament for this honour,” said Mr Wickremesinghe, who has served as prime minister for a record six times.
+“Our country is facing massive challenges and we have to work on a new strategy to fulfill the aspirations of the people,” he said after winning the vote in parliament.

 Speaking with Reuters, Sri Lanka Podujana Peramuna general secretary Sagara Kariyawasam said “This is [an] economic crisis and not a political crisis.”